denkisil/ccdb-commonjs/README.md

 - `Model.read()` - reads all database file content, includes name and schema of database

-- `Model.dataValidByScheme(data to validation)` - does data validation according with scheme

 - `Model.writeOne(/*object to write*/)` - write one exemplar of data to database

 - `Model.writeMany(/*array of objects to write*/)` - write a array of data to database